neillturner/kitchen-ansible/README.md

           #security-groups: []
 ```

-*Notes*
+## Notes

-* The `default` in all of the above is the name of the test suite defined in the 'suites' section of your `.kitchen.yml`, so if you have more than suite of tests or change the name, you'll need to adapt my example accordingly.
+* The `default` in all of the above is the name of the test suite defined in the 'suites' section of your `.kitchen.yml`, so if you have more than suite of tests or change the name, you'll need to adapt the example accordingly.
 * serverspec test files *must* be named `_spec.rb`
 * Since I'm using Vagrant, my `box` definitions refer to Vagrant boxes, either standard, published boxes available from <http://atlas.hashicorp.com/boxes> or custom-created boxes (perhaps using [Packer][packer] and [bento][bento]), in which case you'll need to provide the url in `box_url`.